-This workshop can be delivered to meet specific needs of your delegates.
+This one day workshop can be delivered over Zoom.

 This includes preparing for presentation of papers at National or International Conferences, multi-discipline meetings or cross-departmental strategy meetings.

 The emphasis used and examples delivered are chosen accordingly.

 For example, at conferences, it can be important to understand how these skills apply to the "business networking" opportunities that present themselves or to have and to use skills to chair a session effectively.